Salvage Value

 How It Is Used in Depreciation

-The most common method of depreciation is "Straight-Line Depreciation."
-The formula relying on salvage value is: Annual Depreciation Expense = (Cost of Asset - Salvage Value) / Useful Life For example, if a machine costs $100,000, has a useful life of 10 years, and a salvage value of $10,000, the company depreciates $9,000 per year (($100k - $10k) / 10).
+The formula relying on salvage value for straight-line depreciation is: Annual Depreciation Expense = (Cost of Asset - Salvage Value) / Useful Life For example, if a machine costs $100,000, has a useful life of 10 years, and a salvage value of $10,000, the company depreciates $9,000 per year (($100k - $10k) / 10).
 If the company assumed a $0 salvage value, the expense would be $10,000 per year.
-By assuming a higher salvage value, the company reduces its expenses and artificially boosts its reported profit in the short term, though it faces a potential loss later if the asset sells for less than the estimate.
+By assuming a higher salvage value, the company reduces its expenses and increases its reported profit in the short term, though it faces a potential loss later if the asset sells for less than the estimate.

 Real-World Example: The Corporate Fleet